viltgroup/jenkins-xcp-ci-plugin/README.md

 # Documentum xCP Plugin

- Allows for the configuration of build and/or deployment of Documentum xCP Applications in [jenkins](http://jenkins-ci.org/)
+ This plugin allows configuring build and/or deployment of Documentum xCP Applications in [jenkins](http://jenkins-ci.org/).

 ## Supported versions